Student Rights and Conduct

 University Hearing Panel

-- Student members shall be full-time and maintain "good standing" as defined by University policy, and have a minimum grade point average of 2.0 (undergraduate) or 3.0 (graduate) on a 4.0 scale and be under no sanctions of any University policy.
+- Student members shall have a minimum grade point average of 2.0 (undergraduate) or 3.0 (graduate) on a 4.0 scale and be under no sanctions of any University policy.

-- The Panel shall elect its Chair.
+- The Panel shall elect its Chair who will also remain a voting member.

 - The Chair of the University Hearing Panel shall have the following responsibilities: